 In my blog post on book breaking (and the version published by Slate), I wrote of two items that ought to belong in an academic historian’s tool kit: narrative and microbiography.
 Narrative requires a blog post of its own (but no, I did not mean writing fancy sentences and dumbing down serious work for the...
 Continue Reading →

-Spend any time (it won’t take very long) listening to or reading the words of people in the pseudohistory and pseudoarchaeology worlds, and you will encounter a standard riposte to scholarly objections to their theories and evidence.
+Spend any time listening to or reading the words of people in the pseudohistory and pseudoarchaeology worlds, and you will encounter a standard riposte to scholarly objections to their theories and evidence.
 The scholarly world is a closed shop that suppresses innovative ideas of outsiders—even of its own accredited members—in order to preserve Ivory Tower privileges.
-My own recent work as a scholar has led me to evaluate whether they might have a point?
+My own recent work as a scholar has led me to evaluate whether they might have a point.